thecml/kubernetes-on-arm/README.md

    - Extended the README
    - Published the Kubernetes images on Docker Hub
    - Rewrite of the SD Card writing process
+ - v0.5.6
+   - Added experimental support for Kube UI and Cubietruck
+   - Now memory accounting is enabled on RPi.
+No docker warnings are shown anymore.
+   - Updated README.md and added READMEs to the core Kubernetes images.
+More to come.
+   - Fixed the most of @nsteinmetz's bug reports.
+Thanks.
+   - Some bugfixes here and there
+   - Note: this is a prerelease, just for one to have newer code to hack on.

 ## Known issues